Skip to main content

 Package inventory

 Admins can view the distinct set of npm packages in use across all applications in the organization using the Superblocks MCP server.
+Compare the output against the core required packages to verify your registry covers the baseline.
 This is useful for:

 • Registry reconciliation: compare installed packages against what your private registry serves to find gaps before they cause install failures